-Buying a home is a rewarding experience, but it’s also a big financial commitment – especially if this is your first home.
-These useful tips can help you make the right choices from start to finish.
+Buying a home is a rewarding experience, but it's also a major financial commitment - especially if you're a first-time buyer.
+These helpful tips can guide you in making smart choices from start to finish.

 Keep your credit looking sharp